galvc/angular-eventapp-clone/README.md

 - [ ] fix search: search even without clicking the result
 - [ ] add sample event button for demo convenience
 - [ ] delete event
+- [ ] format the time when event is added
+- [ ] close the add event form when done
+- [ ] move the addevent method to the admin parent component